Breathing freely – how to live a good day with asthmaHealth | 18/04/2023

 For many people with asthma a good day for them is one which looks like anyone else’s.
 The ability to breathe normally, to go for a run, and to not worry about asthma.

 Living with asthma can be challenging and sometimes even unpredictable, and experiences vary from one person to another.
-But whether you are based in Tonbridge Wells, United Kingdom (UK) or Tampere, Finland, the reality of the condition can feel the same.
+But whether you are based in Tunbridge Wells.
+United Kingdom (UK) or Tampere, Finland, the reality of the condition can feel the same.
 We are united through relatable experiences.

 A day without symptoms can be a great day

-Darren Glen, 53, is a legal executive working near the boarders of Scotland, (UK).
+Darren Glen, 53, is a legal executive working near the borders of Scotland, (UK).
 He moved there ten years ago from the south coast and since then, has not had an asthma attack.

 ‘For me, a good day looks like anybody else’s completely normal day,’ he explains.
 ‘I can breathe without wheezing, go to the gym, and just live my day.
 The problem is, because I have asthma, this could change in a moment like a light switch.’